 I finally made time to do this Aftershokz Trekz Titanium review despite using it for almost a year now.
-Procrastination is the main culprit that caused me archived the write-up and images of this outstanding product in my cloud account.
+Procrastination is the main culprit that caused me to archived the write-up and images of this outstanding product in my cloud account.

 The Aftershokz Trekz Titanium is one of an earphone with excellent characteristics.
 I have been using it for my exercise regimes and the morning rush hour commuting.